instaclustr/terraform-provider-instaclustr/README.md

 tags|If specified, the value is a map from tag key to value.
 For restrictions, refer to the [AWS User Guide](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Using_Tags.html#tag-restrictions).
 Tags are defined per cluster and will be applied to every instance in the cluster.|"" resource_group|AZURE only, if specified, the value is name for an Azure Resource Group which the resources will be provisioned into.|"" disk_encryption_key|Specify an KMS encryption key to encrypt data on nodes.
-KMS encryption key must be set in Account settings before provisioning an encrypted cluster.|""
+KMS encryption key must be set in Account settings before provisioning an encrypted cluster.|"" custom_virtual_network_id|Specify a custom AWS VPC ID to use for customers provisioning in their own account. <b><i>Note:</i></b> Using this option requires that the cluster_network match the IPv4 CIDR block of the specified VPC ID.|""

 `rack_allocation`